Morphic Resonance and Communication with Nature

-When I listen to someone speak, my brain activates a system for interpreting and categorizing the sounds to make meaning of them.
+When we listen to someone speaking, our brain activates a system for interpreting and categorising the sounds to make meaning of them.
 Let’s take the noise “carrot” as an example.
 This articulation in itself does not mean “an orange root vegetable”.
-My mind has to decipher it to deliver that mening.
+Our mind has to decipher it to deliver that mening.

 This system of symbolic language has developed over millions of years to arrive at today’s level of complexity.
 But at one point in human history, language worked in a very different way: It was the noise itself that was the meaning.
-And the cool thing is that you can still find remnants of that in modern language, in exclamaitions like “wow!” or “yippie!”.
+And the cool thing is that you can still find remnants of that in modern language, for example in exclamations like “wow!” or “yippie!”.

-In the natural world, this “direct language” (called “original language” by some) is still what’s being spoken.
+In the natural world, this “direct language” (called original language by some) is still what’s being spoken.
 What the bird says is exactly what it means.
 Sure, a certain sequence might mean: “This is my area.
 Get out.” or: “I’m ready to mate”.
-But whoever is listening doesn’t need to interpret it to get the message.
+But whoever is listening don’t need to interpret it to get the message.
 It’s instant and precise in its immediate beauty.

-The communications offered by the participants of the film “Morphic Resonance” are of that same frequency.
+The various forms of communication in the film “Morphic Resonance”, like bird-talk, jojking, and crystal bowl playing, are of that same frequency.
 They put forth nothing more and nothing less than exactly what they mean.
 And the origins of that meaning comes from somewhere beyond the mind.